Term of the Moment

 Twitter was designed as a social network to keep friends and colleagues informed throughout the day.
 However, it became widely used for commercial and political purposes to keep customers, voters and fans up-to-date as well as to encourage feedback.
 By 2013, daily tweets reached the half billion mark.

-Messages can be sent and received via cellphone messaging (see MMS) or a Twitter app.
-To follow a feed on the Twitter website, type the feed name after the URL; for example, x.com/microsoft.
+Messages can be sent and received via cellphone messaging (see MMS) or an app.
+To follow a feed on the website, the feed name follows the URL; for example, x.com/microsoft.

 Twitter becomes a viral conduit when users receive an interesting message and forward it to their followers.
-The ease of retweeting can quickly build large audiences.
+The ease of retweeting/reposting can quickly build large audiences.
 See retweet.

 Replies and Direct Messages (DMs)